 It is desirable to establish a rainwater harvesting system in the areas where;

 a.
-Underground water levels are significantly depleting at a frequent interval.
+Underground water levels are significantly depleting at frequent intervals.

 b.
 Availability of groundwater is minimal, particularly during the dry season.

 c.
-Subsequent de-saturation of the underground water sourced has occurred.
+Subsequent de-saturation of the underground water source has occurred.

 d.
 Other sources of water are not adequate.